 Above-29: Markus Leikola, CEO of A4-Media from Finland had presentation at a conference, then meeting with China Mobile at this west Ring-2 office in Beijing.

 Tens of Finnish SMEs (and a lot from other countries) with digital content or applications came to try business in China.
 Many had excellent products, and opportunities looked huge and bright.
 But so far I haven't heard of any digital success story.

 Chinese way and business culture are difficult for SMEs with limited preparation and resources, no local industry knowledge, and without image buildup.
 SMEs often trust their IPR protection and are unaware about local tricks and capabilities.
 Locals seldom are willing to share the revenues, if it is possible to have 100%.
 Chinese work group recruited by a foreigner often fails.
 Chinese don't easily accept each other but consider each other as a competitor.
 This is very sensitive issue.
 Successful market entry to China can be simple only in your dreams.

 Above-30: Foreigners, meetings, dinner.
-I took this in front of Golden Tripot restaurant (JinDingXuan) which is famous for small Sichuan waitresses.
+I took this in front of Beijing Golden Tripot restaurant (JinDingXuan) which is famous for small Sichuan waitresses.
+See the happy faces!

-Above-31: Pieceful street meeting in Kunming, Yunnan province.
+Above-31: Sofar peaceful street meeting, Kunming, Yunnan province.

 Above-32: Any 4-5 star hotel in Beijing can offer this kind rooms for meetings.
 Usually all services are fine.

 Above-33: This meeting room is at Royal Club in Beijing.
 Refined and has space.

 Above-34: This 5-star hotel is one hour drive from Beijing, in XiangHe, “Fragrant River”, Hebei province.
 Meeting of Group of 20 (G20) was once held here.